PreReconciliationOwnerChecker

 - Owner-dependent access: Some Azure services completely shut down child resources when the parent is in maintenance, updating, or powered-off states

 The most notable example is Azure Data Explorer (Kusto), where you cannot even GET a database when the cluster is powered off or updating.
-Without this extension, the controller would repeatedly attempt to access the database, failing each time and consuming request quota.
+Without this extension, the controller would repeatedly attempt to access the database, failing each time, consuming request quota, and filling ASO logs with errors.

 When to Use